-Early in its history, the GlobalGiving community realized the need for a locally driven, long-term response to natural disasters and humanitarian crises.
+Early in its history, the GlobalGiving community realized the need for a locally driven, long-term response to disasters and humanitarian crises.
 Here is how we respond in the darkest hour.

 When the 2004 Indian Ocean tsunami hit, our website lit up and the phones started ringing.
 The GlobalGiving community relied on us to connect donors and companies to vetted local organizations that were responding to the crisis on the ground.

 Since the tsunami, people have turned to us to make vital connections when disaster strikes and ensure help gets to where it’s needed most.
-GlobalGiving wasn’t originally established with disaster recovery funding in mind, but the crowdfunding community, we realized, held the key to a better approach to disaster relief.
+GlobalGiving wasn’t originally established with disaster relief and recovery funding in mind, but our nonprofit community, we realized, held the key to a better approach to disaster response.

-Because GlobalGiving already has thousands of partners in 170+ countries, whom we work with 24/7, we’re well-positioned to deliver critical resources from donors to people who live and work in disaster-affected communities.
+Because GlobalGiving already has thousands of partners in 175+ countries, whom we work with 24/7, we’re well-positioned to deliver critical resources from donors to organizations and community leaders who live and work in disaster-affected communities.
 They know their communities’ needs better than anyone else.
-Since the Indian Ocean tsunami, we’ve responded to dozens of natural disasters and humanitarian crises in the 16 years that have followed.
+Since the Indian Ocean tsunami, we’ve responded to more than 1,000 disasters and humanitarian crises in the 16 years that have followed.

-When making the decision to mobilize our network in the aftermath of a disaster, the GlobalGiving team considers the strength of our network in the affected area, the requests for help from our local partners, the scale of the disaster, and the number of people affected.
+When making the decision to mobilize our network in the aftermath of a disaster, the GlobalGiving team considers the strength of our network in the affected area, the requests for help from our local partners, and the scale of the disaster.

 In extreme situations like the earthquakes in Haiti and Japan, the decision is easy.
-In other cases like Australian wildfires and Missouri tornadoes, we wait to hear how our nonprofit partners are responding and whether our community of donors and companies can contribute to the disaster relief effort.
+In other cases, we wait to hear how our nonprofit partners are responding and whether our community of donors and companies can contribute to the disaster response effort.

 We always put the needs of the disaster-affected community first, and our community-led disaster recovery model is based on trust.
 To date, the GlobalGiving community has raised more than $250 million for disaster relief and recovery all over the world.